heremaps/here-data-sdk-cpp/docs/authenticate.md

 You get an access token.

 You can use the `AuthenticationSettings` object to create the `OlpClientSettings` object.
-For more information, see the [related section](https://developer.here.com/documentation/sdk-cpp/dev_guide/topics/create-olp-client-settings.html) in the Developer Guide.
+For more information, see the <a href="https://github.com/heremaps/here-data-sdk-cpp/blob/master/docs/create-platform-client-settings.md" target="_blank">related section</a> in the Developer Guide.

 ## Authenticate using project authentication

 1. Get your platform credentials.

-   For instructions, see the [Register Your Application](https://developer.here.com/documentation/identity-access-management/dev_guide/topics/plat-token.html#step-1-register-your-application) section in the Identity & Access Management Developer Guide.
+   For instructions, see the [Register your application](https://developer.here.com/documentation/identity-access-management/dev_guide/topics/plat-token.html#step-1-register-your-application) section in the Identity & Access Management Developer Guide.

 2. Initialize the `AuthenticationCredentials` class using the **here.access.key.іd** and **here.access.key.secret** from the `credentials.properties` file as `kKeyId` and `kKeySecret` respectively.

+   > #### Note
-   > Note: You can also retrieve your credentials from the `credentials.properties` file using the `ReadFromFile` method.
+   > You can also retrieve your credentials from the `credentials.properties` file using the `ReadFromFile` method.
 For more information, see the [related API documentation](https://developer.here.com/documentation/sdk-cpp/api_reference/classolp_1_1authentication_1_1_authentication_credentials.html#a6bfd8347ebe89e45713b966e621dccdd).

    ```cpp
    olp::authentication::AuthenticationCredentials credentials(kKeyId, kKeySecret);